 The Scottish recipe for porridge insists on only three ingredients: oats, water and salt.
 But many people use 50:50 milk and water for a richer version and some pre-soak the oats overnight to reduce cooking time.
 Salt should be added at the end as it will prevent the oats swelling if added at the start.
 Porridge is commonly made in the microwave today, but this can easily create a big mess if it boils over, and it is certainly not likely to be as consistent in texture as that made in a pot.

-There are three types of oat porridge you can make: with oat meal for a fine, almost paste-like dish; with rolled oats (either whole grain or cut) for something with more texture; and using steel cut oats, where the grains are simply cut into chunks for the coarsest variety of porridge.
+There are three or four types of oat porridge you can make: with oat meal for a fine, almost paste-like dish; with rolled oats (either whole grain or cut) for something with more texture; and using steel-cut (aka pinhead) oats, where the grains are simply cut into chunks for the coarsest variety of porridge.
 Some say that as rolled oats are made by pre-cooking they have some of the goodness taken out of them.
 Whatever the case, it seems well established that the oat bran in oats reduces cholesterol in the bloodstream by a small amount, more so for those with high cholesterol to start with.
 So porridge is good for you.

-Purists make porridge from steel-cut oats, but Jamie Oliver reckons that boiling large, coarse oat flakes for 15 minutes is the way to go.
+Purists make porridge from steel-cut oats, but Jamie Oliver reckons that boiling large, coarse oat flakes (jumbo oats) for 15 minutes is the way to go.
 I would add that for either steel cut or jumbo oats the best way is to bring to the boil the night before and let soak.
 You should then only need to cook for a few minutes in the morning.

 World’s Best Porridge